awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-eip-association.md

 # AWS::EC2::EIPAssociation<a name="aws-properties-ec2-eip-association"></a>

 Associates an Elastic IP address with an instance or a network interface\.
 Before you can use an Elastic IP address, you must allocate it to your account\.
+For more information about working with Elastic IP addresses, see [ Elastic IP address concepts and rules](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-eips.html#vpc-eip-overview)\.

-An Elastic IP address is for use in either the EC2\-Classic platform or in a VPC\.
-For more information, see [Elastic IP Addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) in the *Amazon EC2 User Guide*\.
+An Elastic IP address can be used in EC2\-Classic and EC2\-VPC accounts\.
+There are differences between an Elastic IP address that you use in a VPC and one that you use in EC2\-Classic\.
+For more information, see [ Differences between instances in EC2\-Classic and a VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html#differences-ec2-classic-vpc)\.

-\[EC2\-Classic, VPC in an EC2\-VPC\-only account\] If the Elastic IP address is already associated with a different instance, it is disassociated from that instance and associated with the specified instance\.
-If you associate an Elastic IP address with an instance that has an existing Elastic IP address, the existing address is disassociated from the instance, but remains allocated to your account\.
+\[EC2\-VPC\] You must specify `AllocationId` and either `InstanceId`, `NetworkInterfaceId`, or `PrivateIpAddress`\.

-\[VPC in an EC2\-Classic account\] If you don't specify a private IP address, the Elastic IP address is associated with the primary IP address\.
-If the Elastic IP address is already associated with a different instance or a network interface, you get an error unless you allow reassociation\.
-You cannot associate an Elastic IP address with an instance or network interface that has an existing Elastic IP address\.
+\[EC2\-Classic\] You must specify `EIP` and `InstanceId`\.

 ## Syntax<a name="aws-properties-ec2-eip-association-syntax"></a>